6. Movement

 Tasks

-Combine the two tasks which displayed output for the 9 differnt tilts and use text if the A-button is pressed and use arrows if the B-button is pressed.
+Combine the two tasks which displayed output for the 9 different tilts and use text if the A-button is pressed and use arrows if the B-button is pressed.
 Clear the screen if no button is pressed.

 from microbit import *